12/28/2014 4:49:00 PM Welcome to HSJ Online, the Next Generation of News for Hope, Indiana

 Despite a sputtering restart, many factors - legal and economic - came together to make such a purchase extremely difficult and unwise.
 So efforts were begun to continue the long history of journalism in northeastern Bartholomew County.

 This website is the result of those efforts.
 It is owned by the new Media Division of Heritage of Hope, Inc. - the long-established not-for-profit organization best known for creating and staging Hope Heritage Days each September.
 It is managed by a Heritage of Hope committee, chaired by David Webster.
-Other committee members include Michael Dean, Bud Herron, Terri Young and Stephanie Shoaf.
+Other committee members include Michael Dean, Don Hewitt, Bud Herron, Terri Young and Stephanie Shoaf.

 Financial backing to launch the site has been provided by several current and former residents.
 Eventually, advertising will be added to the site to help Heritage of Hope meet the expenses.
 However, donations are very much needed to keep things moving ahead.